Alex-1337/LaneTCA/README.md

 $ python main.y --run_mode test --pre_dir ROOT/preprocessed/DATASET_NAME/ --dataset_dir /your_dataset_path
 ```

-### Evaluation (for VIL-100)
+### Evaluation (on VIL-100)
 To evaluate on VIL-100, you’ll need to install the official CULane evaluation tools.
 The official metric implementation is available [here](https://github.com/yujun0-0/MMA-Net/blob/main/INSTALL.md).
 Download the tools into `ROOT/Modeling/VIL-100/code/evaluation/culane/` and compile them.
 We recommend to see an [installation guideline](https://github.com/yujun0-0/MMA-Net/blob/main/INSTALL.md).
 ```
 $ cd ROOT/Modeling/VIL-100/code/evaluation/culane/
 $ make
 ```

+### :wrench: Pretrained model
+you can download our pretrained model on VIL-100 here, and on OpenLane-V here.

 ### :bookmark_tabs: Preprocessing
-You can obtain the preprocessed data, by running the codes in Preprocessing directories.
-Data preprocessing is divided into several steps.
-Below we describe each step in detail.
+You can obtain the preprocessed data by running the code in the Preprocessing directories.
+The data preprocessing is divided into several steps, each of which is described in detail below.
 1. In P00, the type of ground-truth lanes in a dataset is converted to pickle format. (only for VIL-100)
 2. In P01, each lane in a training set is represented by 2D points sampled uniformly in the vertical direction.
 3. In P02, a lane matrix is constructed and SVD is performed.
 Then, each lane is transformed into its coefficient vector.